-CONDITIONS OF EMPLOYMENT: The selected candidate(s) must successfully complete a tenyear background investigation.
-All U.S. Probation Officers are subject to updated OPM background investigations every five years, ongoing random drug screening, and, as deemed necessary by management for reasonable cause, may be subject to subsequent fitness-for-duty evaluations.
+CONDITIONS OF EMPLOYMENT: By statute, employees must be U.S. citizens, U.S. nationals, or a lawful permanent resident "seeking citizenship."
+Prior to appointment, the selectee considered for this position will undergo a medical examination and drug screening.
+Upon successful completion of the medical examination and drug screening, the selectee may then be appointed provisionally, pending a favorable suitability determination by the court.
+In addition, as a condition of employment, the incumbent will be subject to an OPM fingerprint and background investigation and updated background investigations every five years, ongoing random drug screening, and, as deemed necessary by management for reasonable cause, may be subject to subsequent fitness-for-duty evaluations.
 The successful candidate(s) will be required to participate in a 6-week training at the Federal Law Enforcement Training Center in Charleston, South Carolina.

-Medical Requirements: The medical requirements and the essential job functions derived from the medical guidelines for probation officers, and pretrial services officers are available for public review at http://www.ctd.uscourts.gov/ctp.
+The medical requirements and the essential job functions derived from the medical guidelines for probation officers, are available for public review.
+Officer and Officer Assistant Medical Requirements